 Figure 1.
-The three apples after twenty-four hours, from left to right; the apple in water, the apple in vitamin C the apple in water containing the A-Z multivitamins and minerals tablet.
+The three apples after twenty-four hours, from left to right: The apple in water, the apple in water containing the vitamin C tablet, the apple in water containing the A-Z multivitamins and minerals tablet.

 Figure 2.
-The apples after forty-eight hours, from left to right; the apple in water, the apple in vitamin C, the apple in water containing the A-Z multivitamins and minerals tablet.
+The apples after forty-eight hours, from left to right: The apple in water, the apple in water containing the vitamin C tablet, the apple in water containing the A-Z multivitamins and minerals tablet.

 Figure 3.
-The apples after seventy-two hours, from left to right; the apple in water, the apple in vitamin C, the apple in water containing the A-Z multivitamins and minerals tablet.
+The apples after seventy-two hours, from left to right: The apple in water, the apple in water containing the vitamin C tablet, the apple in water containing the A-Z multivitamins and minerals tablet.

 Figure 4.
-The apples after ninety-six hours, from left to right; the apple in water, the apple in vitamin C, the apple in water containing the A-Z multivitamins and minerals tablet.
+The apples after ninety-six hours, from left to right: The apple in water, the apple in water containing the vitamin C tablet, the apple in water containing the A-Z multivitamins and minerals tablet.

 Examining the results